Families sue Illinois school district over transgender bathroom case

 “Every day of the school year a certain number of girls have to share the locker room space with a biological male and it makes them incredibly uncomfortable, stressed and anxious about the things going on in their school day,” Jeremy Tedesco, an attorney for the families, said at a news conference in U.S. District Court in Chicago.

-The Justice Department told North Carolina’s governor on Wednesday a new state law limiting restroom access for transgender people violates the U.S. Civil Rights Act.
+The Department of Justice told North Carolina’s governor on Wednesday that a new state law limiting restroom access for transgender people violates the U.S. Civil Rights Act.

 Last month, a U.S. appeals court ruled for a Virginia transgender student seeking access to the bathroom of his gender identity.